zizou161/KafkaStreamsProcessing/README.md

 ## Kafka-Streams-Orders-Processing

-Stream processing application for orders, utilizing key features of Kafka Streams in a realistic scenario to demonstrate a comprehensive, end-to-end implementation.
+Stream processing application, utilizing key features of Kafka Streams in a realistic scenario to demonstrate a comprehensive, end-to-end implementation.

 ## Requirements
 - JDK 1.8.